mukaiizawa/Paren/man/man3/macroexpand.md

     ) (macroexpand '((&& 1 (&& 2 (&& 3))))))
     ((&& 1 (&& 2 (&& 3))))

-Also, macro expansion works properly even if it contains special-operators.
+Also, macro expansion works properly even if it contains special operators.

 # EXAMPLES